Bob McDonnell: Early life and education

-McDonnell was born in Philadelphia, Pennsylvania, the son of Emma B. Meta (née Meiller; 1928–1994) and John Francis McDonnell (1916–2010).
-His paternal grandparents were Irish immigrants, and his maternal grandparents were from Alsace-Lorraine in what was then the German Empire.
+McDonnell was born in Philadelphia, Pennsylvania, the son of Emma B. Meta (née Meiller) and John Francis McDonnell.
 His family moved to Fairfax County, Virginia, in 1955 when he was a year old.

 He spent four years of his early childhood in Germany when his father, a United States Air Force officer, was sent out on assignment.
 After returning to Virginia, the McDonnells permanently established residence in Fairfax County.
 McDonnell's mother worked at Mount Vernon.
 McDonnell graduated from Bishop Ireton High School in Alexandria, Virginia, in 1972.

 McDonnell attended the University of Notre Dame in South Bend, Indiana, on an ROTC scholarship, graduating with a BBA in management in 1976.
 Immediately following graduation, he served as a medical supply officer in the United States Army for four years.
 His military posts were medical clinics in Germany from 1976 to 1979, and in Newport News, Virginia, from 1979 to 1981.

 In addition, he took night classes and received an MS in business administration from Boston University in 1980.
 After leaving active duty in 1981, McDonnell worked for the American Hospital Supply Corporation, primarily in the custom products regional division.

 His career path shifted from business to law and public policy when he selected a joint degree program at Christian Broadcasting Network University now known as Regent University.
 He obtained an M.A./J.D. there in 1989.
 During his studies, McDonnell interned under Congressman Jerry Lewis (R-California).